dwilliam62/BUGSVIM/INSTALL-SCRIPTS.md

 **Features:**
 - Interactive option to build hyprls from source
 - Graceful fallback if hyprls build fails
-- Installs latest packages from debian repos
+- Installs packages from debian repos + npm/pip for unavailable packages
+- Smart detection for packages not in standard repos

 **Prerequisites:**
 - `sudo` access